kubernetes/kubernetes/docs/pods.md

 * support for pod-level operations without the need to "proxy" them via controller APIs
 * decoupling of pod lifetime from controller lifetime, such as for bootstrapping
 * decoupling of controllers and services -- the endpoint controller just watches pods
-* clean composition of Kubelet-level functionality with cluster-level functionality -- Kubelet is effectively the "pod controller"
+* clean composition of LMKTFYlet-level functionality with cluster-level functionality -- LMKTFYlet is effectively the "pod controller"
-* high-availability applications, which will expect pods to be replaced in advance of their termination and certainly in advance of deletion, such as in the case of planned evictions, image prefetching, or live pod migration [#3949](https://github.com/GoogleCloudPlatform/kubernetes/issues/3949)
+* high-availability applications, which will expect pods to be replaced in advance of their termination and certainly in advance of deletion, such as in the case of planned evictions, image prefetching, or live pod migration [#3949](https://github.com/GoogleCloudPlatform/lmktfy/issues/3949)

 The current best practice for pets is to create a replication controller with `replicas` equal to `1` and a corresponding service.
-If you find this cumbersome, please comment on [issue #260](https://github.com/GoogleCloudPlatform/kubernetes/issues/260).
+If you find this cumbersome, please comment on [issue #260](https://github.com/GoogleCloudPlatform/lmktfy/issues/260).